-We have incurred significant losses and negative cash flows from operations and incurred losses of \$11 million and \$5.3 million for the years ended December 31, 2022 and 2021, respectively.
-During the years ended December 31, 2022 and 2021, we had negative cash flows from operations of \$7.8 million and \$2.7 million, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$33.4 million.
-We had cash on hand (including short term deposits and restricted cash) of \$6 million, and long-term deposits and restricted cash of \$2.4 million, as of December 31, 2022.
-We monitor our cash flow projections on a current basis and take active measures to obtain the funding we require to continue our operations.
-However, these cash flow projections are subject to various uncertainties concerning their fulfillment, such as the ability to increase revenues due to lack of customers or decrease cost structure.
-Our transition to profitable operations is dependent on generating a level of revenue adequate to support our cost structure.
+The Company has incurred significant losses and negative cash flows from operations and incurred losses of \$10.98 million and \$5.25 million for the years ended December 31, 2022 and 2021, respectively.
+During the years ended December 31, 2022 and 2021, the Company had negative cash flows from operations of \$7.8 million and \$2.7 million, respectively.
+As of December 31, 2022, the Company's accumulated deficit was \$33.4 million.
+The Company has funded its operations to date through equity financing and has cash on hand (including short term deposits and restricted cash) of \$6.0 million and long-term deposits and restricted cash of \$2.4 million as of December 31, 2022.
+The Company monitors its cash flow projections on a current basis and takes active measures to obtain the funding it requires to continue its operations.
+However, these cash flow projections are subject to various uncertainties concerning their fulfilment such as the ability to increase revenues by attracting and expanding its customer base or reducing cost structure.
+If the Company is not successful in generating sufficient cash flow or completing additional financing, including debt refinancing which shall release restricted cash, then it will need to execute a cost reduction plan that has been prepared.
+The Company's transition to profitable operations is dependent on generating a level of revenue adequate to support its cost structure.
+The Company expects to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
+There are no assurances, however, that the Company will be able to generate the revenue necessary to support its cost structure or that it will be successful in obtaining the level of financing necessary for its operations.
+Management has evaluated the significance of these conditions and has determined that the Company does not have sufficient resources to meet its operating obligations for at least one year from the issuance date of these consolidated financial statements.
+These conditions raise substantial doubt as to the Company's ability to continue as a going concern.
+These consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.